mohanmca/professional_certification/aws/3_4_aws_multi-tier_architecture_anki.md

 * A subnet is private if it doesn't have route to internet gateway
 * Public subnet has a default route table enable us to allow inbound and outbound traffic
 * Private subnet need a route table to direct traffic flow within VPC
-* Always make sure your subnet has spare so it could be scaled for future use
+* Always make sure your subnet has spare, so it could be scaled for future use
 * Always makes sure we leave spare capacity for additional subnets.